Swiping That Credit Card Could Hurt Your Score. Here’s How

 At the end of last month, I received an email with my credit score.

 I use an app called Credit Sesame, which lets you get your credit score for free, plus lays out your credit history and gives you tips to improve your score.
+We reviewed the service here, if you'd like more details.

 It let me know my credit score had dipped.
 Ring the alarms, y’all.